Omar Kholeif

+Kholeif's tenure was marked by a series of high-profile exhibitions, the most talked-about of them being Art in the Age of Anxiety, which coincided with the global lockdowns associated with the COVID-19 pandemic.

+They followed up this exhibition with an ambitious group show Unsettled Objects at the Foundation's Flying Saucer.
+The curator remarked that the exhibition sought to consider how "artworks serve as agents of an inclusive collective imagination' in a time of great difficulty".

+Their in-depth mid-career exhibition of Hrair Sarkissian: The Other Side of Silence toured globally and secured Sarkissian a Deutsche Börse Photography Foundation Prize nomination.

+Among several other highlights, Kholeif curated Turner Prize winning artist, Lubaina Himid's first survey exhibition in the Afro-Asian context, as well as Turner Prize winning artist, Lawrence Abu Hamdan's first survey exhibition entitled, The Sonic Image.

+They were named a 40 under 40 Global Influencer by international art magazine, Apollo for the third time for their contributions.

-Kholeif is currently the Sharjah Art Foundation’s Director of Collections and Senior Curator.
-Previous roles have included Senior Visiting Curator at HOME Manchester; Co-Curator of the 14th Sharjah Biennial; Curator of the V-A-C Foundation Venice headquarters, Palazzo delle Zattere, during the 58th Venice Biennale; a curator for Abu Dhabi Art, and is a guest curator and advisor for numerous international festivals and biennials.
+Before their time in the UAE, Kholeif's roles included senior curator at HOME Manchester; co-curator of the 14th Sharjah Biennial; curator of the V-A-C Foundation's Venice headquarters, Palazzo delle Zattere, during the 58th Venice Biennale; a curator for Abu Dhabi Art, and is a guest curator and advisor for numerous international festivals and biennials.

-Previously, Kholeif was the Manilow Senior Curator and Director of Global Initiatives at the Museum of Contemporary Art Chicago.
-Prior to that, they were Curator at the Whitechapel Gallery, Senior Editor at Ibraaz Publishing and Senior Curator at Cornerhouse in Manchester.
-Previously, they were Curator at the Whitechapel Gallery, Senior Editor at Ibraaz Publishing and Senior Visiting Curator at HOME in Manchester.
+Kholeif was the Manilow Senior Curator and Director of Global Initiatives at the Museum of Contemporary Art Chicago.
+Prior to that, they were curator at the Whitechapel Gallery, senior editor at Ibraaz Publishing and senior curator at Cornerhouse in Manchester.
+Previously, they were curator at the Whitechapel Gallery, senior editor at Ibraaz Publishing and senior visiting curator at HOME in Manchester.

 Early life and education

-Kholeif was born in Cairo, Egypt and holds degrees from the University of Glasgow, the Royal College of Art, London, and the University of Reading, where they completed a PhD in curatorial and cross-disciplinary cultural studies.
+Kholeif was born in Cairo, Egypt, and holds degrees from the University of Glasgow, the Royal College of Art, London, and the University of Reading, where they completed their PhD in curatorial and cross-disciplinary cultural studies.
+They also attended film school—at Screen Academy Scotland and began their career working in documentary film and music.